 My Approach to Helping

-I support clients in exploring the underlying causes and root sources of the symptoms, suffering and difficulties that are showing up in your life now.
+I support clients in exploring the underlying causes and root sources of the symptoms, suffering and difficulties that are showing up in your life now as well as practical tools for moving forward.
 I also work with clients on tending to, regulating and soothing the nervous system and the body and mind's response to stress, anxiety, fear and trauma.

 More Info About My Practice